 Captcha is a way for website owners to tell if the traffic on their website is genuine.
-It helps to distinguish human traffic from fake traffic and in some cases protects the data from website crawlers or any other botting software.
+It helps to distinguish human traffic from fake traffic and, in some cases, protects the data from website crawlers or other botting software.

-There are many ways to trigger Captcha and most of them depend on the security of the website.
-Often, Captcha is met when filling a registration form in the website, visiting certain domains from public networks, refreshing the same page constantly and so on.
+There are many ways to trigger Captcha.
+Most of them depend on the security of the website.
+Often, Captcha is met when filling a registration form on the website, visiting certain domains from public networks, refreshing the same page constantly, and so on.

 There are many different types of Captcha you will or will not face while browsing the web.
-Most of these usually require to enter certain symbols seen on the screen, others require to select pictures or solve a puzzle.
-The most popular and most often seen Captcha is provided by Google as reCAPTCHA
+Most of these usually require to enter certain symbols seen on the screen, while others require to select pictures or solve a puzzle.
+Google provides the most popular and most often seen Captcha as reCAPTCHA.

-- You are not getting back the requested content or it comes partially.
+- You are not getting back the requested content, or it comes partial.

 - Your scraper/crawler returns a response with Captcha inside it.